benjamin-shapiro/benjamin-shapiro.github.io/_pages/geo.md

   <a class="live-demo-link ui-label" href="https://eo-unlocked.onrender.com" target="_blank" rel="noopener noreferrer">Live demo</a>
   <p>
-    User-centric Earth observation discovery interface built to model virtual constellations and interoperability opportunities across commercial and civil assets through large-scale metadata synthesis.
+    User-centric Earth observation discovery interface built to model virtual constellations and past, present, and future interoperability opportunities across commercial and civil assets through large-scale metadata synthesis.
+    Essentially, a Google Flights for Earth observation that shows who can see what and when without requiring direct integration with individual satellite operators or their APIs.
-    Uses space situational awareness data from <a href="https://celestrak.org/">Celestrak</a>, propagated via <a href="https://en.wikipedia.org/wiki/Simplified_perturbations_models">SGP4</a>
+    Uses space situational awareness data from <a href="https://celestrak.org/">CelesTrak</a> to propagate satellite orbits with <a href="https://en.wikipedia.org/wiki/Simplified_perturbations_models">SGP4</a>,
-    astrodynamics, and made searchable through spatial computation with an
+    then makes predicted observation footprints searchable through spatial computation with an
     <a href="https://en.wikipedia.org/wiki/R-tree">R-Tree index</a>.
-Search and filtering GUI
+A React and ThreeJS-based GUI enables
-    developed in React and ThreeJS with the use of <a href="https://open-meteo.com/">Open-Meteo API</a>
+    search and filtering of results, with the use of the <a href="https://open-meteo.com/">Open-Meteo API</a>
     for supplemental weather data.
-Sensor specifications for thousands of spacecraft mined from
+Sensor specifications for thousands of spacecraft were mined from
     <a href="https://www.eoportal.org/">ESA's eoPortal</a>,
     <a href="https://space.oscar.wmo.int/">the World Meteorological Organization's Oscar tool</a>,
     <a href="https://www.nanosats.eu/">Nanosats EU</a>, and